Lionel Taylor: Denver Broncos

 He led the AFL again in 1962 with 77 receptions, and had 908 total receiving yards.
 He was named an AFL All-Star again, and was selected AP first-team All-AFL and UPI second-team All-AFL.
 In 1963, he led the AFL for a fourth consecutive year with 78 receptions.
 He had over 1,000 receiving yards for the third time (1,101 yards).
 He was tied for fourth most with 10 touchdown receptions.
 UPI named him second-team All-AFL in 1963.

 Charley Hennigan led the AFL with 101 receptions in 1964, becoming the first person other than Taylor to lead the AFL in total receptions.
 Taylor tied for second with 76 receptions.
 He had 873 receiving yards and seven touchdowns.
 In 1965, he again led the AFL with 85 receptions (16 more than the second-place receiver).
 He had the third most receiving yards in the league (1,131 yards).
 He had six receiving touchdowns that year.
-The UPI named him first-team All-AFL, as did the AFL, AP and Newspaper Enterprise Association (NEA).
+The UPI named him first-team All-AFL, as did the AFL, AP, Newspaper Enterprise Association (NEA), and The Sporting News.

 In 1966, Taylor again started 14 games, but his reception total fell to 35, for 448 yards and one touchdown.
 He suffered a knee injury during training camp, but it was not considered serious at the time.
 During his six years with the Broncos, the team never had a winning season.
 In July 1967, the Broncos traded Taylor to the Oakland Raiders.